-John Cowan's baskets are all handmade by John in his small workshop in Lanark using UK-grown willows and occasionally Hazel.
-Most of the willow John uses is unstripped so the natural and varied colours of willow bark, as well as its ephemeral fragrance are features of his baskets.
+John Cowan's baskets are all handmade by John in his small workshop in Lanark.
+John weaves with UK-grown willows and occasionally Hazel.
+Most of the willow John uses is unstripped (with the willow bark left in place) so the natural and varied willow colours, as well as its ephemeral fragrance are features of his baskets.

-John reproduces many old basket designs that were once commonplace in agriculture and the UK fishing industry, but now can be used domestically as sturdy log baskets or attractive quality storage baskets.
-Besides making traditional basket designs, when available John can undertake commissions of made-to-measure & bespoke pieces.
+John makes many old basket designs that were once found in agriculture and the UK fishing industry.
+These forms can be used domestically as sturdy log baskets or attractive quality storage baskets.
+Besides making traditional baskets, when available, John can accept commissions of made-to-measure & bespoke pieces.